sarasiarek-coder/Poland-economy-refugees-analysis-/README.md

    - Contextual interpretation relative to published studies

 4. **Economic Interpretation**
    - Assessment of how integration policies, labor participation, and consumption contributed to growth

+## Key Findings

+- **GDP Contribution:** Refugees contributed significantly to Poland's GDP, with estimates around 2.7% in 2024.
+- **Labor Market Integration:** Employment among refugees increased from 61% in 2022 to ~69% in 2023, approaching native employment rates.
+- **Productivity & Consumption:** Refugees contributed both as labor supply and as consumers, stimulating domestic demand.
+- **Policy Implications:** Early labor market access and recognition of qualifications enhance productivity and economic impact.

+## Interpretation & Policy Context

+The analysis shows that refugees can have a positive net economic impact when integration into labor markets is supported.
+Implications for policymakers include:
+- Promote early labor market entry for refugees
+- Reduce barriers related to language and qualification recognition
+- Support programs that enhance productivity and consumption contribution

 ## Tools and Technologies
 - Python